William Morva: Legal proceedings

 On August 29, 2006, Commonwealth's Attorney Brad Finch announced that William Morva would be charged with capital murder and use of a firearm in the shooting death of McFarland.
 A second capital murder charge would be sought in the shooting death of Sutphin, to be decided on at the grand jury meeting on October 10, 2006.
 Finch stated that he would seek the death penalty for Morva.

 Morva's defense attorney requested a change of the trial location for Morva's original robbery charges.
 The trial was to be held at Montgomery County Circuit Court, but Morva's attorneys argued it would be impossible to find an impartial jury in Montgomery County due to the publicity Morva received since his escape and the subsequent murders.
-Morva's attorney is quoted as saying, "I don't think there (have) been this many cases that have gotten nearly as much attention."
+Morva's attorney stated, "I don't think there (have) been this many cases that have gotten nearly as much attention."

 Morva's trial hearings began September 17, 2007, in Montgomery County for three counts of capital murder and one count of attempting to commit murder with a firearm.
 The third count of capital murder resulted from killing two people in less than three years, a capital offense in Virginia.
 On September 20, Judge Ray Grubbs ruled, following a jury selection process in which 45 prospective jurors were dismissed for cause, that the trial could not be held in Montgomery County.

-On March 13, 2008, Morva was sentenced to death in an Abingdon, Virginia court.
+On March 13, 2008, Morva was sentenced to death in an Abingdon, Virginia, court.

 He made an appeal in June 2009 to the Supreme Court of Virginia.
-On September 18, 2009, the Supreme Court of Virginia affirmed Morva's convictions and death sentences in a 5-2 decision.
+On September 18, 2009, the Supreme Court of Virginia affirmed Morva's convictions and death sentences in a 5–2 decision.
 The Virginia Supreme Court rejected the defense's claim that he should have been allowed to present an expert's testimony on whether he would endanger guards or fellow inmates if the jury sentenced him to life in prison without parole.

-On July 24, he was called to appear in Christiansburg by video conferencing to testify for the defense in a trial for his brother Michael Morva, who was charged with helping him escape from the Montgomery County Jail nearly three years before.
+On July 24, 2009, he was called to appear in Christiansburg by video conferencing to testify for the defense in a trial for his brother Michael Morva, who was charged with helping him escape from the Montgomery County Jail nearly three years before.
 This trial was delayed, and William Morva was expected to testify in a later trial.

 In October 2010, the U.S. Supreme Court denied Morva's appeal.